Pabitra3/Table-Extractor-From-PDF/README.md

 ## License

-[Specify the license under which this script is released, e.g., MIT, GPL, etc.]
+The license under which this script is released, e.g., MIT.